Environment— Environment —

 We have selected two scenarios and analyzed their impacts as of 2030 based on reports related to future projections by governments and international organizations such as the IEA “World Energy Outlook.”
 These are the “less than 2℃ scenario” and “more than 4℃ scenario.”

-With each scenario, we identified climate change-related risks and opportunities targeting the automobile sales business in Japan, which accounts for 80% to 90% of the VT Holdings Group’s overall operating profit.
+With each scenario, we identified climate change-related risks and opportunities of the whole VT Holdings Group with a focus on the automobile sales business, which accounts for 80% to 90% of the VT Holdings Group’s overall operating profit.
 From the standpoint of “Policies and regulations for a decarbonized society,” “Changes in consumer preferences,” and “Increased severity of extreme weather events,” which are considered to be highly relevant to the business of the VT Holdings Group, risks and opportunities considered especially important were extracted, and we then qualitatively evaluated their financial impact on the target project and studied response measures.

 We also assumed the following worldviews for the “less than 2°C scenario” and “more than 4°C scenario” respectively.